-Grandchildren should not be placed in a position where they are unable to care for their grandchildren following a divorce of the parents.
+Grandparents should not be placed in a position where they are unable to care for their grandchildren following a divorce of the parents.
 The Independent reported in January 2018 that just one in five young people spend time with their grandparents.
-The study also found that grandchildren are agree their grandparents are both loving and caring.
+The study also found that grandchildren are agreed their grandparents are both loving and caring.

 What are the benefits of grandparents rights?